12 Community composition

 12.1 Composition barplot

-A typical way to visualize microbiome composition is by using a composition barplot which show relative abundance of selected taxa.
-In the following code chunk, relative abundance is calculated, and top taxa are retrieved for the phylum rank.
-Thereafter, the barplot is visualized ordering rank by abundance values and samples by “Bacteroidetes”:
+A typical way to visualize microbiome composition is by using a composition barplot which shows the relative abundances of selected taxonomic features.
+In the following code chunk, relative abundance is calculated, and top taxonomic features are retrieved for the phylum rank.
+Then, the barplot is visualized ordering rank by abundance values and samples by “Bacteroidetes”:

 library(miaViz)